BaconCat1/Ruthenium/README.md

+# WARNING

+This project is not complete.
+In its current state, it will likely make performance worse, cause crashes, and world corruption is possible.

 # Ruthenium

 Ruthenium is a Fabric mod library that replaces the vanilla chunk tick loop with a Folia‑inspired, region‑based scheduler.
 It partitions the world into independent ticking regions and runs them on a small pool of threads while preserving Minecraft’s game logic.